• Home

 The Fence That Divides Purposes

-January 15, 2024 Jim Roche
+Added on January 15, 2024 by Jim Roche.

 This image is from a more recent project focused on a small bit of land, on the map called a “nature reserve,” which lies between residential housing and a fairly heavily industrialised area.
 A fence divides these two, broken in many places and overgrown by saplings that have disrupted its order and continuity.
 Besides the pathway, creek and fence running through this “natural” area is a freight line.
 Trains cross the creek, and loudly rumble through the bog and adjacent woodlands.
 There is no warning except signs telling you not to cross the tracks even though the pathway is clearly marked with steps and elevated boardwalk.
 An area of many contradictions.